15 Common Car Dashboard Symbols

 In newer cars, the lit icon will look like an engine.
 It means the vehicle’s computer has triggered a diagnostic trouble code indicating there’s an issue.
 If it occasionally turns on and off, it’s an intermittent problem and you’ll just want to have it checked next time you take it in for maintenance.

-However, if it stays on, it means there’s an ongoing problem – though it could be as simple as the gas cap not being closed tightly.
-If the problem continues, get the engine checked out.
+However, if it stays on, it might mean there’s a real engine problem.
+If the problem continues, get the engine checked out by a pro.
 If the light flashes rapidly, the problem may be serious and you should get to a repair shop immediately.

 2. Tire pressure warning light

 This dashboard light looks like a tire with an exclamation point in it and means that the tire pressure in at least one of your tires is low and underinflated.
-You’ll want to check your tire’s air pressure immediately.
-You still should check your tire pressure once a month.
+If the light comes on, you should check your tire’s air pressure as soon as you’re safely able.
+A good habit is to check your tire pressure once a month.

-This dashboard light stands for Tire Pressure Monitoring System and when it comes on, there’s a problem with the monitoring system – probably a failed sensor in one of the wheels.
 Some people mistakenly believe this means the air pressure is low in the tires, but the TPMS is responsible for keeping track of air pressure in the tires; when it notices a tire is low, it triggers the low tire pressure light.
-If the TPMS light remains on, have the sensors checked during regular maintenance – and never rely solely on warning signals.
+If the TPMS light remains on, have the sensors checked during regular maintenance.
+Never rely solely on warning signals.
+[3]

 4. Oil pressure warning light